ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 This document will call such a structure a BPI network.

 **[CR29]>[O7]** If there is a BPI network to execute and finalize transactions, it MUST utilize a consensus algorithm fulfilling all requirements described in the Baseline CCSM Specification.
-Please refer to the Related Work section.

 **[CR30]>[O7]** If there is a BPI network to execute and finalize transactions, the consensus algorithm employed MUST have a time to consensus that is smaller than the time to consensus of the CCSM utilized by the BPI network.

 **[CR31]>[O7]** If there is a BPI network to execute and finalize transactions, the consensus algorithm employed MUST have a time to finality that is smaller than the time to finality of the CCSM utilized by the BPI network.

 These requirements are necessary such that transactions in the BPI cannot be altered after they have been committed to and finalized on the CCSM utilized by the BPI.

 **[CR32]>[O7]** If there is a BPI network and it chooses consensus on the execution of a transaction, there MUST be consensus on both the order and the correct execution of transactions.